Catalog of Solar Eclipse Saros Series

 The following string illustrates the sequence of the 76 eclipses in Saros 11: 10P 44T 22P

-The longest and shortest eclipses of Saros 11 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 11 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 011 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 11.

 TD of